Really-Simple-Plugins/complianz-gdpr/readme.txt

 * UK-GDPR / PECR and ICO Guidelines - Privacy Policy and other legal documents.
 * Respects Do Not Track settings in users browsers.
 * Multilanguage support for the cookie notice and legal documents.
-* 6 Default languages.
-English, Dutch, French, Italian, Spanish and German
+* 7 Default languages.
+English, Dutch, French, Italian, Spanish, Norwegian and German
 * Premium Support from our amazing team.
 * Premium Updates, new languages, features, regions and more to create the Ultimate Privacy Suite for WordPress.